JohnnyGlynn/strike/README.md

 Strike is secured with TLS, so your server's certicate file will need to be distributed to users.

-All Kubernetes configuration is present in `config/k8s/`.

 ## Usage

-Currently there are two methods of running Strike locally:
-Containers locally on the host machine.
-K8s deployment of the Server and Database, accessable to client containers on the host machine.

-### Containers

-Using the provided make targets and service (db/server/client):

-`make *-build` - Build the service.
-`make *-run` - Run the latest image on the machine, name the container, and provide the relevant config.
-`make *-start` - Restart an existing container.

-`make another-client-run` will run an additional client with the same keys to provide a secondary user to chat with.

 ### Kubernetes

+All Kubernetes configuration is present in `config/k8s/`.

 `make strike-cluster-start` - Build a local cluster, deploy Server and DB.
 `make strike-cluster-stop` - Stop all services and teardown the cluster.

-`make client-run` - Use this to create a client and connect it to the cluster via Config.
+`make bingen` - Builds the client binary, then withing `./build`, creates client1/2, it then executes client1.
+`make 2bin` - Runs client2

+`make run-client*` - Runs an existing build and db instance of a client within `./build`.

 ## Commands